NationalSecurityAgency/emissary/DEVELOPING.md

 docker cp emissary-knight.png docker-emissary-feeder-1:/opt/emissary/target/data/InputData/
 ```

-### Optionally Build and Test Emissary with a Docker Apline Image
+### Optionally Build and Test Emissary with a Docker Alpine Image

 Let's use the alpine image to build Emissary with Maven and Java:
 ```